What Is a Living Trust?

 Even if your estate plan features a living trust, you should consider having a last will and testament.
 It may be a simple document that leaves “everything you own” to a specific person.
 Alternatively, it may be a complicated document that distributes your estate to multiple parties.

 Either way, assets not put into your living trust remain part of your estate.
-Without a will instructing how to distribute this remaining property when you die, distribution proceeds according to your state's intestacy laws.
+Without a will instructing how to distribute this remaining property when you die, distribution occurs according to your state's intestacy laws.
 These laws may or may not align with your wishes.

-If you create a living trust for estate planning purposes, consider creating a "pour-over will."
-This will "pours" what remains of your estate into a designated trust when you die.
+If you create a living trust for estate planning purposes, consider making a “pour-over will.”
+This will “pours” what remains of your estate into a designated trust when you die.
 Untransferred assets are still part of your estate at death.
 Consequently, they must still go through the probate process before pouring into the trust.
 Not all states recognize pour-over wills.
 Be sure to check your state's laws.

 Need Help Setting Up a Living Trust?